mezoni/automaton_generator/README.md

 ## What is an automaton generator?

-An automaton generator is a software for generating code in generators of converters, scanners, parsers, finite state machines, etc.
+An automaton generator is a code generator (codegen) for use in generators of converters, scanners, parsers, state machines, etc.
 It is a template-based branch code generator.
 More precisely, a generator of an automaton consisting of states.
 Each state is a computational unit and must necessarily define one of two (or usually both) template placeholders.